Places to eat, things to do, day trips, stuff for kids, places to stay!

 Le Mayeur Museum

 Le Mayeur was a Belgian artist who arrived in Bali in the 1920s and married a (criminally) young legong dancer who became his muse.
-This little museum showcases Balinese artifacts and his large collection of art which captures an idyllic time long before mass tourism began.
+This little museum showcases Balinese artefacts and his large collection of art which captures an idyllic time long before mass tourism began.
 The place needs some work as its falling apart, but the art is beautiful.
 It is a R50,000 entry fee.

 Sea Turtle Release